nasa/cumulus/docs/data-cookbooks/browse-generation.md

   ]
 ```

-This list is the list of granules MoveGranules will act upon to move from the staging directory to the cofigured buckets.
+This list is the list of granules MoveGranules will act upon to move from the staging directory to the configured buckets.

 The pathing is generated from sync-granules, but in principle the files can be staged wherever you like so long as the processing/MoveGranules lambda's roles have access and the filename matches the collection configuration.